 Professional Treatment for Jaw Pain

-If those strategies do not sufficiently control your pain, Dr. Stein can suggest other treatment options.
-Depending on the cause of your pain, he may need to retrain your jaw to achieve the ideal alignment, or fit you for an oral appliance to reduce the stress on your TMJ from nighttime grinding or clenching.
+If those strategies do not sufficiently control your pain, Drs.
+Stein can suggest other treatment options.
+Depending on the cause of your pain, they may need to retrain your jaw to achieve the ideal alignment, or fit you for an oral appliance to reduce the stress on your TMJ from nighttime grinding or clenching.

 Treatment is always individualized to the unique needs of the patient, so once our team knows more about you and your case, we will create a suitable plan.